fujitatomoya/ros2ai/doc/ROSCon2024_ros2ai.md

 browsing, clicking and typing many times to get to the information does not work for us.
 We need ***what***, not ***where***. all these are small things, but can be easily compiled up to mountain, especially beginners.

 <!---
-# this is what we do, but we do not want to if not necessary, so lets not do that.
+# this is what we do, but we do not want to if not necessary, so let's not do that.
 # giving the example about QoS.
 # before we get to know the QoS, we need to google, check the list, find appropriate site, and finally we still need to find the contents from ros2 documentation.
 # this is expensive especially for beginners... nobody wants to do this.